On free arrangements of three conics: Free configurations of three conics with only ADE singularities

 Then, by substituting these equalities into the third equation and simplifying, we finally obtain that $(p-q)^3 = 0$, which contradicts our earlier assumption that $p \neq q$. \end{proof}

 \begin{proposition} The following weak combinatoric

 cannot be realized over $\mathbb{C}$ by smooth conics. \end{proposition}

 \begin{proof} Suppose that such a configuration of three conics $Q_1$, $Q_2$ and $Q_3$ exists.
-It can be split into pairs $2 \cdot \a{5} + \tt$.
+It can be split into pairs $2 \cdot \a{5} + \tt$ and it can be represented by the following graph:

 Using projective transformations, we can assume that the $D_6$ singularity is in $[0:0:1]$ and two $A_5$ singularities are in $[1:0:0]$ and $[0:1:0]$.
-Let $Q_1$ be the conic which passes through both $A_5$ singularities.
+The conic $Q_1$ passes through both $A_5$ singularities.
 Since it also has to pass through the $D_6$ singularity, it is necessarily given by

 for some $a, b \in \mathbb{C} \setminus \{0\}$.
 The lines tangent to $Q_1$ at $[1:0:0]$ and $[0:1:0]$ are $Y + aZ = 0$ and $X + bZ = 0$, respectively.
 The line passing through both intersection points of $Q_1$ and $Q_2$ is $Y = 0$, while the line passing through both intersection points of $Q_1$ and $Q_3$ is $X = 0$.
 Therefore, by Fact \ref{fact:all}~\ref{fact:all_a5}, the equations of the remaining conics are: